WuerthPhoenix/tornado/src/executor/script/doc/README.md

 An executor that runs custom shell scripts.

-## How it Works
+## How It Works

-To be correctly processed by this executor, an Action should provide in its payload two entries; first, a script path on the local filesystem of the executor process and, second, all the parameters required to the resolve the script placeholders.
+To be correctly processed by this executor, an Action should provide two entries in its payload: the path to a script on the local filesystem of the executor process, and all the parameters required to the resolve the script placeholders.

-The script path is identified by the payload key __script__; it is important to verify that the executor has the rights to read and execute it.

-Additionally, if the scripts has placeholders, then the payload should contain a key for each of them.
+The script path is identified by the payload key __script__; it is important to verify that the executor has read and execute rights at that path.
+Additionally, if a script has placeholders, then the payload should contain a key and valid value for each one.

-For example, a valid Action is:
+An example of a valid Action is:
 ```json
 {
     "id": "script",